Mising people: Culture

-The traditional craft of weaving is a very important aspect of Mising culture.
+The traditional craft of weaving is a very important aspect of Mising culture; the weaving loom is found in each and every rural household of the Mising people.
 It is an exclusive preserve of the Mising woman, who starts her training in the craft even before she reaches her teens.
 Men wear cotton jackets (Mibu Galuk), light cotton towels, endi shawls, thick loin cloths, and, occasionally, even shirtings.
 The sword that mising men carry is called "yoksa" and mising muffler is called "erkok".
 Women wear variety of clothes.

-Original traditional attire of woman

-Like any other tani tribes, mising people also wear mising gale and abotani ornaments which is their original attire, and in abotani culture, bindi and sindur is not used but it is actually very concerning that, the original way of wearing is slowly fading away with time and it limits to some certain parts of society only.

-Influenced mix attire

 The ege is a lower garment, comprising a sheet of cotton.
 Above this they drape a ri:bi or Gaseng, both cotton sheets used to cover the ege and blouse.
 However, while the ri:bi has narrow stripes, the gaseng has broad stripes of contrasting colours.
 They wear a Gero: a sheet, usually off-white, wrapped round the waist to cover the lower part of the body, or round the chest to cover the body down to the knees or so, or a seleng gasor: a light cotton sheet, worn occasionally instead of a ri:bi or a gaseng.
 Other forms of clothing include the riya, a long, comparatively narrow sheet wrapped a bit tightly round the chest.
 Married women will wear the segrek, a loose piece of cloth, wrapped round the waist to cover the ege down to the knees.

-Others

-include a po:tub: a scarf used to protect the head, and nisek: a piece of cloth to carry a baby with.
+A po:tub is a scarf used to protect the head, and nisek is a piece of cloth to carry a baby with.

 Before yarn was available in the market, Misings used to grow cotton and obtain cotton yarn by spinning.
 The use of endi yarn, obtained from worms fed on leaves of castor-oil plants, was once common amongst them.
 However, they have learnt the use of muga (silk obtained from silkworms fed on a kind of tall tree, called som in Assamese) and of paat (silk obtained from silkworms fed mulberry leaves) from neighbouring indigenous communities in the valley.
 Mising women weave cloths, using muga and paat silk, very sparingly.

 The Misings also have a blanket called gadu, fluffy on one side, and woven on a traditional loin loom.
 The warp consist of cotton spun into thick and strong yarn, and the weft of cotton turned into soft yarn and cut into small pieces for insertion, piece by piece, to form the fluff.